TylerFrydenlund/portfolio/README.md

 ## About this Portfolio Repo

 This repo demonstrates my cababilities as a front and backend web engineer.
 This "website" is an application called ["Shark Business" or "Shark Biz"](https://www.youtube.com/watch?v=oSuCu6vquno).
-Where the user can add employee's via a webpage.
-The webpage made in HTML 5, Javascript, and CSS will then interact with the back end Microservice.
-The microservice will handle the REST API request and add a new employee to the system.
+Where the user can manage employees via a webpage.
+The webpage is made in HTML 5, Javascript, and CSS will then interact with the back end Microservice.
+The microservice will handle the REST API request and interface with a Mongo Database.

 - [API backend Microservice code](https://github.com/TylerFrydenlund/portfolio/tree/master/src/main/java/biz/shark/api)
 - [Low level backend Microservice code](https://github.com/TylerFrydenlund/portfolio/tree/master/src/main/java/biz/shark/impl)